quietboil/include-sql/README.md

 }
 ```

-And of course it also implements the trait:
+And, of course, it also implements the trait:

 ```rust , ignore
 impl LibrarySql for rusqlite::Connection {